devang06D/Sign_Elevance/README.md

 ## 🎯 Project Objective

-The main goal of this project is to develop an intelligent system that can recognize **Indian Sign Language (ISL)** gestures in real-time and from static images.
+The main goal of this project is to develop an intelligent system that can recognize **Sign Language** gestures in real-time and from static images.
 This helps bridge the communication gap between hearing-impaired individuals and the general public by translating sign language into readable text.

 **Key Features:**
 - Detects 36 classes (Digits 0-9 + Letters A-Z)